quist00/CarpentryCon2022GitClassRepoWrangler/presentation.md

 - David Palmquist
 - email: dpalmquist@fullerton.edu
 - github: quist00
-- California State University, Fullerton
+- California State University, Fullerton Analyst / Programmer
     - Career Center for 15 years
     - Pollak Library for 6 years
+- Carpentries Instructor for about 3 years

 ## Overview
-- Why the tool exists
+- Why the tool exists.
+[Repo](https://github.com/quist00/carpentriesGitClassRepoWrangler)
 - See how it works
 - Evolution
+    - V0 bag of scripts
     - V1 and the phone booth problem
     - V1.1:  a little bit of branching
 - Brain Storming Making It Better